 Initiative 6 – Recognised training for skills and careers

-Initiative 6 of the NDIS National Workforce Plan 2021-2025 aims to develop micro-credentials and update nationally recognised training to give care and support workers more flexible and tailored training options to get the essential skills they need for their work.
+This project aimed to develop short-courses and update industry training to give care and support workers more flexible and tailored training options to get the essential skills they need for their work.

 Industry recognised short courses, sometimes referred to as micro-credentials, can provide workers with a more efficient way to get the key skills they need, and can offer new opportunities to expand their development and career in the sector.
 Micro-credentials have a number of benefits, which make them a valuable addition to existing forms of training, including: